DIY Garden

 Stones in different colors, sizes and shapes – an excellent foundation for creative outdoor projects.
 What is pebble mosaic?
 Pebbles arranged in different patterns and set in mortar.
 Even if the natural stones are identical in color and size, it looks like a work of art.
 The process of laying the mosaic itself is very fun, but it requires patience, imagination and time.
 That doesn’t scare you?
 Then do it!
 The potential applications of pebble mosaic are amazingly diverse: stepping stones, pathways, patios, walls, steps, ponds, fountains are just some of them.

-In order to create a mosaic that will last for many years it is important to take care of a reliable foundation.
-Dig out to the subsoil level.
-The depth is approx. 22 – 25 cm (for the driveway must be more and you will need a more robust construction).
-So 4 -5 inch (10 – 15 cm) crushed rock base and a 3-inch (7 cm) bed of mortar.
+In order to create a mosaic that will last for many years, it is important to take care of a reliable foundation.
+Begin by excavating the area to the subsoil level, approximately 22–25 cm (8.6 – 9.8 inch) deep.
+For driveways or high-traffic areas, a more robust construction is required.
+Layer crushed rock to a depth of 10–15 cm (4 – 5 inch), followed by a 3-inch (7 cm) bed of mortar.

-Edging in cement footing also adds strenght and stability.
+Additionally, edging in cement footing enhances strength and stability.
 This could be slabs, stone, bricks or pavers.

 Once the edging is in place, spread the crushed gravel over the bottom of the hole and tamp it down by stomping with your feet until it’s firm.

 Prepare your dry mixture of sand and cement.
-Wear your gloves when working with cement as it burns the skin.
+Wear your gloves when working with cement, as it burns the skin.
 When the mortar is ready, pour a 7 cm layer over the compacted gravel.
-It should be about a 3/4 -inch (2 cm) lower that the finished grade so that when the pebbles are pressed in, they will be at the desired hight.
+It should be about a 3/4 -inch (2 cm) lower than the finished grade so that when the pebbles are pressed in, they will be at the desired height.

-Mark the mosaic’s shape using a nail.
-Lay the stones upright in the mortar in a pattern you like.
+Start by marking the mosaic’s shape using a nail, then lay the stones upright in the mortar in your desired pattern.
 Depending on the size of the stones, some mortar will be displaced.
 So just scoop some mortar out.
 Lay out the biggest or deepest stones first.
 Most of each stone needs to be beneath the surface with just the top edge showing.
-They should be also packed together tightly.
+They should also be packed together tightly.
 Mosaics look best if the stones are spaced closely and there is as little mortar as possible showing.

 Pebbles between brick pavers

-On top of the finished mosaic, put the wooden board and press the pebbles to level the surface.
-Once all the stones are laid and it’s level, scatter topping mix of 3 parts fine sand and 1 part cement and use a paint brush to spread the mix into the gaps between the stones.
-Then gently pour your masterpiece with water from the sprayer and allow the mix to absorb the water.
+Once all the stones are in place, press them firmly to level the surface using a wooden board.
+Next, fill the gaps between the stones with a topping mix of 3 parts fine sand and 1 part cement and use a paint brush to spread the mix, ensuring thorough coverage.
+Gently pour water over the mosaic to allow the mix to absorb and set.
 Use a stiff-bristled brush to wipe away any displaced mortar until that area of mosaic is clean.
-Cover the mosaic with a plastic tarp to hold in moisture while it cures and leave it covered for three weeks.
+Cover the mosaic with a plastic tarp to hold in moisture while it cures, and leave it covered for three weeks.
 The slower the mortar cures, the stronger it will be.

-On the image above for example you can see bees composed from beige-colored river rocks and black and grey glass pebbles.
+On the image above for example you can see bees composed of beige-colored river rocks and black and gray glass pebbles.

 Further, you can combine natural stones in different colors for more interesting appeal.
 Black and white pebble mosaic for example would suit perfectly to a contemporary landscape design.
 Brown pebble mosaics can be integrated smoothly into the overall picture and blends harmoniously with the ground.